-The dual encoding appeared in CSPs in [18].
+The dual encoding appeared in CSPs in (Dechter and Pearl 1987).
 It is based on the graph representation of hypergraphs called Line Graphs which has been introduced in the (Hyper)Graph Theory and which are called Dual Graphs for CSPs.
-This representation was also used before in the field of Relational Database Theory (Dual Graphs were called Qual Graphs in [19]).
+This representation was also used before in the field of Relational Database Theory (Dual Graphs were called Qual Graphs in (Bernstein and Goodman 1981)).
 In this encoding, the constraints of the original problem become the variables (also called dual variables).
 The domain of each new variable is exactly the set of tuples allowed by the original constraint.
 Then a binary constraint links two dual variables if the original constraints share at least one variable (i.e. the intersection between their scopes is not empty).
-So, this representation allows to define a binary instance of CSP which is equivalent to the considered non binary instance.
+So, this representation allows to define a binary instance of CSP which is equivalent to the considered n-ary instance.
+The associated microstructure is then immediately obtained considering the microstructure of this equivalent binary CSP: